-“As the pandemic so deeply impacted the arts, we saw an opportunity – to create a mutually supportive community of artists who feel a sense of connection and ownership with PHT, contributing to it artistically and financially, creating their own work and support one another.” – Kim Selody, PHT Artistic Director.
+“The pandemic deeply impacted the arts.
+But we saw an opportunity – to create a mutually supportive community of artists who feel a creative and working connection with PHT.
+They can contribute to it artistically and financially, create their own work and support one another.” – Kim Selody, PHT Artistic Director.

-Co-op members have access to bookable studio and production space to create, experiment, and develop live performing artistic works, including potential viewings by the public.
-Office and storage spaces are available, along with the “Artist Lounge”, a place to meet, discuss and enjoy “cross-pollinating” ideas with other artists in the Co-op.
+Co-op members have access to bookable studio and production space to create, experiment, and develop live performing artistic works with potential public viewings.
+Office and limited storage spaces are available.
+And there’s the “Artist Lounge”, a casual place to meet, discuss and enjoy sharing ideas with other Co-op artists.
 In exchange for time in PHT spaces, artists support the facility and other artists’ activities as volunteers, matching individual skill sets and interests to jobs at hand.

-“By exchanging labour with each other, we can all explore and build work in our spaces.
-As we each struggle to find new ways to earn revenue with limited audiences, this ‘micro economy’ allows us to continue to create and work together,” continues Selody.
+“By exchanging skills and expertise with each other, we can all explore and build work in our spaces.
+As we each find new ways to earn revenue with limited audiences, this ‘micro economy’ allows us to continue to create and work together.” – Kim Selody

 The new Co-op model required a complete reset of how spaces in the historic building are used by artists and audiences.
-With COVID-19 restrictions top of mind, PHT staff reconfigured traffic flow to allow one-way exits and entrances to most rooms and studios.
-Passages throughout the building are designated for artists-only to avoid them intersecting with public zones.
-Areas previously used only for rehearsal or project development have been refitted as micro-performance spaces with full technical capabilities.
-Dynamic, flexible, and responsive to health and safety restrictions, these areas will allow boutique performances with limited attendance, once public returns to PHT in the fall.
+With health safety measures top of mind, PHT staff reconfigured traffic flow to allow one-way exits and entrances to most rooms and studios.
+Passages throughout the building are designated for artists-only so they don’t intersect with public zones.
+Areas previously used for rehearsal or project development were refitted as micro-performance spaces with full technical capabilities.
+Dynamic, flexible, and responsive to health and safety restrictions, these areas allow boutique performances with limited attendance..

-PHT will also continue its role as a presenter and producer of professional theatre shows and programs.
-The final stage of reopening will take place in early October when PHT launches its 2020/21 programming series.
-Audiences can expect exciting innovations such as pocket performances with limited attendance, bubble bookings for those in social bubbles, online streaming of shows, and opportunities to visit and view new Co-op works in progress.
+Audiences enjoy innovations such as pocket performances with limited attendance, bubble bookings for those in social bubbles, online streaming of shows, and opportunities to visit and view new Co-op works in progress.